 Our extensive, coordinated experience in the areas of corporate counseling, internal investigations, regulatory proceedings, labor and employee litigation, securities litigation and congressional and other legislative proceedings is often called upon in dealing with — and in many cases is central to managing — a corporate crisis, such as high-profile workplace harassment claims.

 We have a long history of successfully representing clients in crisis situations, repeatedly demonstrating our ability to respond quickly and effectively with the right combination of practice capabilities.
 Together with our clients, we develop and execute targeted strategies for responding to governmental authorities, shareholders, business partners, employees, the investment community and the media.

 We advise clients on the myriad of laws applicable to the workplace, such as the Americans with Disabilities Act, the Family and Medical Leave Act, the Worker Adjustment and Retraining Notification Act and anti-discrimination laws.

 Our work includes:

-- assisting clients in identifying and avoiding employment-related problems before they occur, including through the use of internal employment audits; and
+- Assisting clients in identifying and avoiding employment-related problems before they occur, including through the use of internal employment audits.

 With respect to pay equity analyses, our group has been involved in evaluating compensation and hiring systems to support and improve affirmative action programs, drafting pay equity guidelines for use in various types of employment-related decisions, analyzing pay practices and compliance with equal pay laws and analyzing class-wide compensation data in connection with regulatory subpoenas and discovery demands by plaintiffs’ counsel.
 Accordingly, we are abreast of and well informed on the various federal and state equal pay laws, and we have diverse experience in data collection and data analytics in employment-related matters.
 Further, we have conducted, and advised clients in connection with, equal pay audits, and we have strong relationships with several economic consulting firms who have worked with us in these efforts.